dasamantaraoaditya/watchhivebe/README.md

 * Slack Channel : https://watch-hive.slack.com/

 ## Configurations preferred for watchhivebe
 1) Make sure you have JDK 8 or 11.
-(JDK 8 is preffered)
+(JDK 8 is preferred)
 2) A perfect IDE is preferred (Intellij comes into picture).
 3) Make sure we have latest version of maven installed in the system.
-4) Adding mvn and jdk in your path variables, preffarable link. https://mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/
+4) Adding mvn and jdk in your path variables, preferred link. https://mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/

 ## How to make watchhivebe alive